Hardware Wallet Signing

-Hardware wallets offer the highest degree of usable security in Bitcoin today.
+Hardware wallets offer the highest degree of usable security for cryptocurrency owners.

 Hardware wallets are dedicated single-purpose offline computers used only to store private keys and conduct cryptocurrency signing operations.
 Private keys are generated on the device and never leave it.
 The devices connect to internet-enabled computers over USB to transfer data and provide signed transactions for broadcast.

 Some people feel that paper wallets are more secure than hardware wallets since they are non-electronic and therefore free from direct malware threats.
 But paper wallets add a host of complexity, taking setup and use time from minutes to hours or even days.
 Additionally paper wallets can still be affected by malware, since PCs and printers are often used in their generation.
 Users of paper wallets still must consider supply chain attacks, air-gapping, how to trust the software stack, and side-channel attacks when generating paper wallets.